this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 My Favorite Natural Hacks

 It always seems weird to me to work so hard to keep my diets natural then immediately expose myself to harsh chemicals that counteract said diets in the name of cleaning.
-And I feel the same way about my home and doggos.
+And I feel the same way about my home and doggos, as you probably already know if you have read my trials and tribulations on natural flea control.
 So here are my favorite more natural disinfecting and cleaning methods to keep my germ life in balance.

-- Regular soap instead of anti-bacterial soap: There isn’t any real proof that anti-bacterial soap is more effective than regular old soap.
+- Regular soap instead of anti-bacterial soap: I just use regular soap.
+There isn’t any real proof that anti-bacterial soap is more effective than regular old soap.
 In fact, they are now saying it might be worse, due to it ‘killing all the things’ and not leaving any room to maintain the bacteria balance we need.
 Also, it cost more.

 In the end, it really is just about not letting the meat sit out too long, wiping the counters, and washing your hands.
 There was this great quote from a gal I met in a raw feeding group about how easy it is clean up after her dogs but I can’t find it now and have forgotten her name.
 Oh well, so much for my witty ending.